 Thanks for taking a moment to get a look at my work.

 Enjoyment doesn’t come easy though.
 Like so many others, the field of graphic design demands constant attention toward learning new techniques, skills, and approaches.
-One simply cannot sit in a vacuum, changing nothing from project to project–from year to year.
+One simply cannot sit in a vacuum, changing nothing from project to project, year to year.
 The more one learns, the more one can achieve.
 The pursuit of knowledge is a tremendous investment–one which carries no risk.

-So yes, this demands audacity on the part of the designer, but that’s not the only quality that brings about optimal results.
+So yes, this demands audacity on the part of the designer, but that’s not the only quality that brings optimal results.

 The other?
 Collaboration.

 That is where true quality comes about.
 A designer must actively work with his clients (and colleagues), constantly striving to maintain a keen awareness of their needs and desires.
 Again, your clients are placing a great deal of trust in you.
 In my experience, the strongest level of trust is found within a partnership.